8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 3. If so, will they do it in a timely manner?
 4. Will you need to replace the thing with something similar?

 This brings up the idea of liquidity.
 Liquidity is the time and cost it takes for something to be exchanged for something else.
 Short-term assets are considered very liquid, mainly because cash is an ingredient in that brownie.
 Growth assets usually have low liquidity.
-Low liquidity is a risk because you may be unable to "get at the money" when needed, the risk premium.
+Low liquidity is a risk because you may be unable to "get at the money" when you need it.
+The risk premium at work.

 Back in the day, and I mean the 1970s and earlier back in the day, buying shares in a publicly traded company was pretty prohibitive because of the lack of liquidity.

 We’re talking old-school here.

 Let’s assume you could buy direct.
 You would give someone your money.
 They would generate a piece of paper representing your share in the company.
 You’d wait to get the paper.
-You would then have to hold onto it as proof of ownership.
+You would then have to hold it as proof of ownership.
 If the company ever decided to pay its shareholders, it must keep records of your ownership stake and cut you a check.
 You would also need to keep tabs in case you missed getting your cut, then use the paper to verify your claim of ownership.
-(Shares are like the corporate equivalent of printing money or a [community currency](https://en.wikipedia.org/wiki/List_of_community_currencies_in_the_United_States.)
+(Shares are like the corporate equivalent of printing money or a [community currency](https://en.wikipedia.org/wiki/List_of_community_currencies_in_the_United_States)).

 If you wanted to sell the share, you’d have to find someone willing to buy it.
 They’d have to give you money.
 You’d have to transfer ownership to this other person.
 Then give them the paper and let the company know to update their records.
 (Like transferring the title for a car or house.)